Teichlab/celltypist/README.md

-# Overview of Celltypist
+# Overview of CellTypist
-Celltypist is an automated cell type annotation tool for scRNA-seq datasets on the basis of logistic regression classifiers optimized by the stochastic gradient descent algorithm.
-Celltypist provides several different models for predictions, with a current focus on immune sub-populations, in order to assist in the accurate classification of different cell types and subtypes.
+CellTypist is an automated cell type annotation tool for scRNA-seq datasets on the basis of logistic regression classifiers optimized by the stochastic gradient descent algorithm.
+CellTypist provides several different models for predictions, with a current focus on immune sub-populations, in order to assist in the accurate classification of different cell types and subtypes.

+# CellTypist website
+Information of CellTypist can be also found in our CellTypist [portal](https://www.celltypist.org).

-# Install celltypist
+# Install CellTypist
 ### Using pip [![PyPI](https://img.shields.io/pypi/v/celltypist.svg?color=brightgreen&style=flat)](https://pypi.org/project/celltypist)
 ```console
 pip install celltypist